Request a Peer Educator in the Classroom

 Faculty working with Embedded Tutors and Learning Assistants utilize many of the same best practices and requirements as faculty who work with mentors and SI leaders.

-We are no longer accepting applications for Spring 2019.
 If you have questions about working with a Peer Educator, please contact Deanna Peck at Deanna.Peck@sjsu.edu or (408) 924-2587.